odog96/cml-rapids/README.md

 With our model trained, we can have a look at the confusion matrix and auc scores from our model.
 Again, we use cuml versions so that we don't have to transfer the data back to CPU.

 ![Results](images/Results.png)

+### Conclusion

+In this post, we have shown how you can leverage NVIDIA RAPIDS in order to accelerate your Machine Learning Projects in Cloudera Machine Learning

 ## TODOS